 The ongoing series debuts in Savannah September 27, 2018, from 6-8pm at The Demere Center for Living.

-The first of event is entitled: Let’sTalk Mental Illness: Myths, Truths, Realities.
-As the introduction to the series, it will focus on an overall examination of mental illness from various mental health community professionals.
+The first of the events is entitled: Let’sTalk Mental Illness: Myths, Truths, Realities.
+As the introduction to the series, it will focus on an overall examination of mental illness from various community mental health professionals.

-The second event of the series, entitled Let's Talk Family Trauma: Causes & Affects will be held October 25, 2018, in the 300 seat auditorium at the JEA, from 6-8pm.
+The second event of the series, entitled Let's Talk Mental Illness: Family Truama will be held October 25, 2018, at the Jewish Educational Alliance from 6-8:30pm.

-This event screens the documentary The Family I Had, which premiered at Tribeca Film Festival in 2017, and examines the family of a young boy who murdered his sister.
+This event screens the award-winning documentary The Family I Had, which premiered at Tribeca Film Festival in 2017.
+The documentary examines the family of a young boy who murdered his sister.